 SOAR is a national initiative for training case managers and other social service workers to allow them to better assist clients in applying for disability benefits through the Social Security Administration.
 The population that SOAR is aimed towards is adults who are homeless or at risk of homelessness and have a mental illness and/or a co-occurring substance use disorder.
 Accessing benefits is often a critical first step in recovery.

 Access to these programs can be extremely challenging for many people who are homeless, who have mental health disorders that impair cognition, or who are returning to the community from institutions (jails, prisons or hospitals).
 Previously, only about 10-15 percent of individuals who are homeless found a way to access these benefits.
 For those trained in the SOAR application process, approval rates for disability benefits grow to around 70 percent.

 Proper Disposal of Prescription Drugs / Take-Back Days

 Carroll County has had a Prescription Medication Disposal Program in place since 2009.
-CLICK HERE to download the program brochure, which lists the sites with collection bins for medication disposal in Carroll County.
+CLICK HERE to view or download the program brochure, which lists the sites with collection bins for medication disposal in Carroll County.